handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 <!-- Chris to send the documents VPAT and Accessibility statement -->

 ## Keyboard navigation
-Handsontable doesn't require a mouse to operate.
+Handsontable mainly uses keyboard navigation.
 This is critical for people who rely on a keyboard or other assistive technologies.
 Importantly, depending on your needs, the navigation can be customized through the API.

-<br><br>Learn more in the following sections:
+Learn more in the following sections:

 - [Keyboard navigation](@/guides/navigation/keyboard-navigation.md)
 - [Default keyboard shortcuts](@/guides/navigation/keyboard-shortcuts.md)